ROCK2 (Rho-associated protein kinase 2) inhibitors for the treatment of fibrosis

-ROCK2 is an intracellular kinase with multiple functions.
-ROCK2 signalling plays a key role in both the inflammatory component and the fibrotic re-modelling that drives disease progression.
-ROCK2 has been shown to be up-regulated in acute inflammatory injury, interacting with key molecular pathways and leading to the subsequent activation of cells in the fibrotic organ.
-By selectively targeting ROCK2, we aim to avoid the hypotensive side effects typically associated with systemic pan-ROCK inhibitors.
+ROCK2 is an intracellular kinase with multiple cellular functions.
+ROCK2 signalling plays a key role in both the inflammatory component and the tissue re-modelling that drives disease progression.
+ROCK2 has been shown to be up-regulated in acute inflammatory injury and in chronic diseases such as diabetes.
+The interaction with key molecular pathways leads to the subsequent activation of cells in the fibrotic organ.
+By selectively targeting ROCK2, we can avoid the hypotensive side effects typically associated with systemic pan-ROCK inhibitors.

 We aim to develop an orally administered selective ROCK2 inhibitor, to treat NASH/ liver fibrosis.
 Other diseases such as diabetic nephropathy (DN) and IPF, where a ROCK2 inhibitor will have benefit, are under investigation.